Plethora777/mcpe_viz/README.md

 # MCPE Viz
 by Plethora777

 MCPE Viz is a command-line tool that parses Minecraft Pocket Edition (MCPE) world files.
-It creates overview images from the world files, and reports *lots* of details on your world.
+It creates overview images from the world files, reports *lots* of details on your world, and can create a powerful Google Maps-like web app for viewing your world.

 It can also:

-* Create a powerful web-based viewer for your world.
+* Create a powerful Google Maps-like web app viewer for your world.

 * Create images of individual layers of your world